-For 4th through 6th graders, the CCSS requirements for reading skills ratcheted up with the intent to require students to develop their skills in terms of identifying key ideas, details, craft, structure, and test their threshold for integration of knowledge and ideas.
-For example, a 4th grader must learn to refer to specific details when summarizing a reading (whether orally or in written form) as well as explain their understanding of characters, settings, or events.
-5th graders should recall accurate details and compare and contrast two or more characters, settings, or events.
+For fourth through sixth graders, the CCSS requirements for reading skills ratcheted up with the intent to require students to develop their skills in terms of identifying key ideas, details, craft, structure, and test their threshold for integration of knowledge and ideas.
+For example, a fourth-grader must learn to refer to specific details when summarizing a reading (whether orally or in written form) as well as explain their understanding of characters, settings, or events.
+Fifth-graders should recall accurate details and compare and contrast two or more characters, settings, or events.
 Their recall must be in-depth with reference to quotations from their reading.
-By the 6th grade, a student will learn to cite evidence in support of a text’s analysis.
+By the sixth grade, a student will learn to cite evidence in support of a text’s analysis.
 Their summaries should exclude their own personal opinions in lieu of identification of how characters respond or change to a reading’s plot evolution.

-The recognition of craft and structure is tested in the 4th grade by the student’s ability to explain the major differences between prose, plays, and poems.
-Students will refer to structural elements such as character, setting, and first and third person narrations within their written and oral recollections.
-These skills continue to be challenged ever moreso, and by the 6th grade, a reader will thoughtfully evaluate how the structure of the text contributes to the narrator’s point of view, and the development of theme, setting, and plot.
-Via their reading skills, 4th through 6th graders should be able to demonstrate integration of knowledge and ideas by their ability to increasingly improve upon their ability scrutinize a reading, even to include visual and multimedia elements.
+The recognition of craft and structure is tested in the fourth grade by the student’s ability to explain the major differences between prose, plays, and poems.
+Students will refer to structural elements such as character, setting, and first and third-person narrations within their written and oral recollections.
+These skills continue to be challenged ever moreso, and by the sixth grade, a reader will thoughtfully evaluate how the structure of the text contributes to the narrator’s point of view, and the development of theme, setting, and plot.
+Via their reading skills, fourth- through sixth-graders should be able to demonstrate the integration of knowledge and ideas by their ability to increasingly improve upon their ability to scrutinize a reading, even to include visual and multimedia elements.